vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/interceptor/README.md

 ```

 #### Setting interceptor URI (scoping)
-You can set to which uri's will interceptor be applied by overriding `applyToURI` method.
+You can set for which URIs will interceptor be executed by overriding `applyToURI` method.
 Default value is set to `.*` to match all URIs since it is a global interceptor.
 You can use regular expression to define custom URIs to which interceptor will be applied to.
 ```java
 @Override
 public String applyToURI() {